 Nicotine exerts its powerful influence primarily by interacting with the brain’s reward system.
 When you inhale nicotine, it quickly enters your bloodstream and crosses the blood-brain barrier, reaching the brain within seconds.
 Once there, nicotine binds to nicotinic acetylcholine receptors, which are widely distributed throughout the brain.
 This binding action triggers the release of several neurotransmitters, including dopamine, which plays a central role in the sensation of pleasure and reward.

-Moreover, nicotine affects other neurotransmitters like norepinephrine, which is associated with alertness and energy, and acetylcholine, which plays a role in attention and learning.
+Moreover, nicotine affects other neurotransmitters like norepinephrine — associated with alertness and energy — and acetylcholine, which plays a role in attention and learning.
 This complex interaction explains why nicotine can simultaneously act as a stimulant, increasing alertness and concentration, and as a calming agent, reducing stress and anxiety.

 Physical and Psychological Dependence